Jaya Prada: Political career

 Jayaprada joined the Telugu Desam Party (TDP) in 1994 at the invitation of its founder N. T. Rama Rao, on the eve of the assembly elections, and rose quickly through the ranks.
 At that time there was speculation that she would run for election, but she preferred not to make her electoral debut, although she was offered a seat by Rao.

 She campaigned in several constituencies in 1994.
 When Rao became the Chief minister in 1994, he appointed one of his sons-in-law Nara Chandrababu Naidu as the Revenue Minister.
+After Lakshmi Parvati, wife of NTR started interfering in politics several TDP leaders revolted against NTR.
+When all TDP leaders have met in Viceroy hotel, NTR went to convince them along with Lakshmi Parvati, which ended up TDP leaders throwing slippers on Lakshmi Parvati and NTR went between, followed by No Confidence Motion NTR was thrown out of power.

-Soon after the formation of the government, Chandrababu Naidu convinced a majority of the TDP MLAs to elect him as the chief minister and revolted against his father in law.
-Since most of the legislators had gone over to his side, the Anti Defection Law did not apply and the Telugu Desam Party label passed on to the Chandrababu Naidu faction.
-During this period, Prada too joined the Chandrababu Naidu faction of the party.
+Since most of the legislators had gone over to his side, the Anti Defection Law did not apply and the Telugu Desam Party label passed on to the Chandrababu Naidu side.
+During this period, Prada too joined the Chandrababu Naidu party.
 She was nominated to the Rajya Sabha representing Andhra Pradesh in 1996.
 She also held the post of Telugu Mahila President.

 Following differences with party Supremo N. Chandrababu Naidu, she left the TDP to join Samajwadi Party.
 She contested from Rampur parliamentary Constituency in UP during the 2004 General election and got elected with a margin of more than 85000 votes.
 During her campaign for the Lok Sabha elections in 2009, she was issued a notice by the Election Commission for violating the code of conduct by distributing bindis to women in Rampur's Swar locality.
 On 11 May 2009, Jayaprada alleged that senior Samajwadi Party leader Azam Khan was distributing nude pictures of her.
 She was re-elected with a margin of more than 30,000 votes.

 After she came out in open support of the former General Secretary of the Samajwadi Party, Amar Singh, Prada was expelled from the party on 2 February 2010 for allegedly indulging in anti-party activities and damaging the party's secular image.
 Amar Singh, along with Jayaprada floated his own political party, Rashtriya Lok Manch, in 2011, and fielded candidates in 360 of the 403 seats in Uttar Pradesh in the 2012 assembly polls.
 However, his party did not win a single seat in these elections.
 Later she, along with Amar Singh joined the RLD on 10 March 2014 and after that she got the ticket to contest from the Bijnor seat in the 2014 general elections.
 She, however, lost the election.

 She joined the Bharatiya Janata Party in the presence of National General Secretary Bhupender Yadav on 26 March 2019.
+In March 2025, the Moradabad MP-MLA Court issued a non-bailable warrant against her in connection with a case involving senior Samajwadi Party leader Azam Khan.